alimoqimi97/uiWebpage/README.md

 # uiWebpage
-This project is a webpage about my university .
-I use html and css and javascript and jquery and bootstrap in it.
+ The first project that I implemented with html, css, js as a test with the subject of (brief) introduction of my university and in order to apply and master the learned content of these technologies.
+I used html,css,javascript,jquery,bootstrap in it. if you want to see demo of project, click [here](/https://ui-webpage.vercel.app). (please refresh the page if page doesn't load or turn on your vpn).